sindresorhus/got/documentation/9-hooks.md

 **Type: `object<string, Function[]>`**

 This option represents the hooks to run.
+Thrown errors will be automatically converted to [`RequestError`](8-errors.md#requesterror).

 #### `init`